iO-Academy/2022-aug-furniture-store-be/README.md

 ### 3.2 Frontend
 This backend is to be used in conjunction with an existing front-end.
 If you wish to use this, navigate to `https://github.com/iO-Academy/furniture-store-fe` and follow the instructions.
-The repo contains 6 branches, to use the API checkout to `story-2`.
+The repo contains six branches, to use the front-end with this API you need to checkout to branch `story-2`.

 ### 3.3 Database